dpocknee/historical-permutations/README.md

 In: Communications of the ACM 5.4 (Apr.
 1962), pp. 208-209
 </pre>

-In my implementation, an extra parameter can be used to define whether the rotation command rotates parts of the array forwards or backwards, resulting in different outputs.
+In my implementation, an extra parameter can be used to define whether the rotation command rotates parts of the array forwards or backwards, resulting in different outputs - this is done by specifying either `1` or `-1` as the second parameter.
+Other numbers can be used, but results will vary in success depending on the length of the array.

 ### Usage